olivhoenen/imas-data-dictionary/docs/coordinates.rst

     Static quantities are also not varying, but likely to be constant over a wider context, such as the nominal coil positions during operation.

+.. _`dd4-alternatives`:

+Alternatives for a coordinate
+'''''''''''''''''''''''''''''

+Starting with Data Dictionary 4.0, a coordinate can indicate that other data fields can be used as coordinate instead.
+For example, :dd:node:`core_profiles/profiles_1d/grid/rho_tor_norm` indicates that (among others) :dd:node:`core_profiles/profiles_1d/grid/rho_tor` can be used as an alternative.

+When filling any quantity that has ``rho_tor_norm`` as coordinate (for example :dd:node:`core_profiles/profiles_1d/t_i_average`), you may choose to fill an alternative coordinate instead, and leave ``rho_tor_norm`` empty.